mypreview/Conj/docs/creating-fluid-width-page.md

-# Fluid post, page and product template
+# Creating A Fluid-Width Page

 Conj theme requires a containing element to wrap site contents and house the entire grid system.
 You may choose one of two containers to use in your website pages.